mattermost/docs/source/deployment/guest-accounts.rst

  - Edit posts
  - Delete posts
  - Post reactions
- - Create private channels with members they are allowed to collaborate with.
+ - Create private channels with members they are allowed to collaborate with

 Guest Identification
 ---------------------------